 Similarily we demand the media should try to be as objective as they can be but it is naive to think that they are able to present reality as it is.
 Here I agree with Luhmann:

-If one anticipates that the primary purpose of the media is to deliver accurate information, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
-The media is inherently self-preserving and functions in a manner that constructs and sustains itself.
+Basically, Luhmann observed something very similar to the Manufacturing Consent (Herman & Chomsky, 1988) but explains it slightly differently without the need for a propaganda model.
+If one anticipates that the primary purpose of the media is to deliver accurate information or facts, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
+The media is inherently self-preserving.
+It functions in a manner that constructs and sustains itself.
 While it is certainly beneficial for the media to provide accurate information, this is not its foremost objective.
 The media provides what is known to be known.
-Media irritates politics and the political system, economics and the scientific system irritate the media.
+It irritates politics, our economy and the scientific system while bing irritated by all these systems.
 The media makes society restless.

-In my view, this mistaken perception of the media contributes to the proliferation of conspiracy theories, as it portrays the entire system as corrupt.
-Instead of recognizing the various shortcomings within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
+The view that the media presents ‘the Truth’ contributes to the proliferation of conspiracy theories, since it portrays the entire system as corrupt.
+If the media presents objective facts and these facts are inconsistent, distorted, incomplete and open for interpretation then it is disfunctional or corrupt.
+Instead of recognizing the various shortcomings (which serve the internal logic of the system) within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
 This leads to a pervasive distrust, particularly directed towards well-established media outlets.
 As a consequence, consumers may turn to ‘alternative’ media sources, even though these alternatives often inadvertently rely on established media institutions for their information.
 Reporting, conducting on-site investigations, collecting information, and managing extensive archives are expensive endeavors that only large institutions can effectively undertake.
 These institutions are essential if we are to have any hope to share a world that is at least partly commonly known.

 The core issue lies in our reliance on what Niklas Luhmann refers to as second-order observation and is consequently a trust issue.
 In modern society, directly observing reality is increasingly challenging.
 To stay informed about various aspects such as the state of the economy, job market trends, recent fashion styles, developments in one’s favorite sports league, or new scientific inventions and studies, it is impractical to personally verify these facets.
 Instead, we depend on the observations made by others and, of course, machines.
 This means we have to engage with various forms of reporting and analysis: reading reports about the GDP, considering the opinions of fashion critics, watching sports programs, and reviewing scientific papers.
+In science, we write review papers about review papers.
+We track how often papers are cited, i.e. how these papers are being observed.
 This reliance on second-hand information shapes our understanding of the world, as we depend on external observers to provide us with insights and knowledge about various domains that we cannot directly experience or verify ourselves.

 At the core of our society is the notion of the individual as a subject capable of making their own decisions and drawing sound conclusions.
 However, it’s evident that our understanding of the numerous processes occurring around us is limited.
 The complexity of the modern world might only be manageable through functional differentiation and second-order observation.
 We are heavily dependent on specialists and experts, and our understanding is largely shaped by observing their observations.